-Hi, I am Daniel and I run this blog together with my lovely wife and our two little boys.
-This DIY blog is where we document our family’s journey of building our own smart home.
+Hi, I am Daniel and I run this blog together with my lovely wife.
+This DIY blog is where we document our family’s journey of building our own DIY smart home.

-I am an engineer by profession and have always loved tinkering with gadgets.
+I am a mechanical engineer by profession and have always loved tinkering with gadgets.
 So when we bought our first home, I quickly got interested in home security cameras and home automation.

 There are some common sense requirements we have from our smart home:

-- It should work even if the Internet connection goes down or the manufacturer’s servers are unavailable, in the words it should not be Internet-reliant (also called local-processing)
+- It should work even if the Internet connection goes down or the manufacturer’s servers are unavailable, in other words it should not be Internet-reliant (also called local-processing capability)

 - It should not store our data on the cloud, unless we choose to for backup purposes (also called local data storage).

-- It should not cost us a monthly fee or force us to buy a subscription for basic functionality.
+- It should not cost us a monthly fee or force us to buy a subscription for core functionality.

 Finding reliable and trustworthy resources to help decide which brands to go for, which features to look for and what to avoid is far more difficult than it should be.